TURBO70/E-commerce-System/README.md

 # E-commerce System in C++

-This project implements a simple e-commerce system in C++ as per the requirements of the Fawry Quantum Internship Challenge.
+This project implements a  e-commerce system in C++.

 ## Features:
 - Product definition with name, price, and quantity.